adriellakristie/RealTalk/README.md

    - Output Directory: `dist`
    - Install Command: `npm install`

-The project will automatically deploy and you'll get a production URL.
+The project will be deployed and a production URL is given.

 ### Automatic Deployments